 Abstract.
-This paper describes Miracle3D team and the developments by the we did.
-It also describes the changes of the architecture of the Miracle3D team.
-In addition, it includes researches about Role Assignment in Miracle3D.
+This paper describes Miracle3D team and the developments by the we did.It also describes the changes of the architecture of the Miracle3D team.
+In addition, it includes researches about Omnidirectional walking and Path planning in Miracle3D.

 1 Introduction